-As an organisation using the Disclosure & Barring Service (DBS) to assess applicant’s suitability for positions of trust, Llewelyn Enterprises Ltd T/A DBS Support Ltd (we) comply fully with the DBS Code of Practice and undertakes to treat all applicants for positions fairly.
+As an organisation using the Disclosure & Barring Service (DBS) to assess applicant’s suitability for positions of trust, Llewelyn Enterprises Limited T/A DBS Support Ltd (we) comply fully with the DBS Code of Practice and undertakes to treat all applicants for positions fairly.
 It undertakes not to discriminate unfairly against any subject of a Disclosure on the basis of a conviction or other information revealed.

 We are committed to the fair treatment of its staff, potential staff or users of its services, regardless of race, gender, religion, sexual orientation, responsibilities for dependents, age, physical/mental disability or offending background.